kvanbortel/swen-261-team-project/docs/DesignDoc.md

 ### Acceptance Testing

-When originally testing the acceptance criteria, we ran into a few problems with specific edge cases (For example, an admin deleting a need and that need staying in a helper's basket).
+When originally testing the acceptance criteria, we ran into a few problems with specific edge cases (For example, when an admin deletes a need, if that need is in a helpers basket, it would stay in a helper's basket, when the desired functionality was for it to be removed).
 So, we refined our implementation and tests and explored some more edge case tests (negative numbers of Needs, users checking out while the admin was changing Need values, confirmation popups, etc) to ensure the MVP was glitch-free.

 Then, after retesting our acceptance criteria, we reached 100% acceptance critera completion within our acceptance critera spreadsheet, which is where we now stand as of the current implementation.